-- □ frame_2d.out this output file contains details of model data, assigned attributes and selected statistics of the analysis.
+- ☐ frame_2d.out this output file contains details of model data, assigned attributes and selected statistics of the analysis. - ☐ frame_2d.mys this is the LUSAS results file which is loaded automatically into the ☐ Treeview to allow results processing to take place.